ZupIT/horusec-platform/README.md

 > :warning: We **do not recommend** using docker-compose installation in a productive environment.

-For more information about Docker compose, check out [**Docker compose installation section in our documetation**](https://horusec.io/docs/web/installation/install-with-docker-compose).
+For more information about Docker compose, check out [**Docker compose installation section**](https://horusec.io/docs/web/installation/install-with-docker-compose).

-### **Install with Helm**
+### **2. Install with Helm**

 Each release contains its own helm files for that specific version, you can find them [**in the repository**](https://github.com/ZupIT/horusec-platform/releases) and in the folder **`deployments/helm`**.
-In both cases they will be separated by each service of the architecture.
+In both cases, they will be separated by each service of the architecture.

-For more information, check out [**the installing with Helm section in our documentation**](https://horusec.io/docs/web/installation/install-with-helm).
+For more information, check out [**the installing with Helm section**](https://horusec.io/docs/web/installation/install-with-helm).

-### **Install with Horusec-Operator**
+### **3. Install with Horusec-Operator**

-Horusec-Operator performs management between Horusec web services and its Kubernetes cluster.
-It was created based on a community’s idea to have a simpler way to install the services in an environment using Kubernetes.
+Horusec-Operator manages Horusec web services and its Kubernetes cluster.
+It was created based on the community’s idea to have a simpler way to install the services in an environment using Kubernetes.

--  Check out how to install Horusec-Operator in our [**installing section**](https://horusec.io/docs/web/installation/install-with-operator/).
+-  Check out how to install Horusec-Operator in our [**installation section**](https://horusec.io/docs/web/installation/install-with-operator/).
-- You can see more about Kubernetes Operators [**in their documentation**](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+- For more information about Kubernetes Operators, [**check out the documentation**](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 ## **Features**

-Horusec Platform provides several features, see some of them below.
+Horusec-Platform provides several features, see some of them below.

 ### **MultiTenancy**